 The United States has one of the safest water supplies in the world.
 However, national statistics don't tell you specifically about the quality and safety of the water coming out of your tap.
 That's because drinking water quality varies from place to place, depending on the condition of the source water from which it is drawn and the treatment it receives.
 Therefore we are providing to you as per the Safe Drinking Water Act, this water quality report which includes information obtained from evaluating the results of our water tests performed last year.
-This report includes a chart showing you all the contaminants that were detected.

-Did you know that the Great Lakes are the best source of fresh water in the world?
-We are very fortunate to have Lake Erie as our source of water.
+The Great Lakes are the best source of fresh water in the world?
+We are fortunate to have Lake Erie as are source of water.
 The Elyria Water Works is a conventional surface water treatment plant having a capacity of producing 22 millions gallons of drinking water per day.
 The Water Works operates 24 hours per day, 365 days a year following the rules and regulations of the Ohio Environmental Protection Agency and the Ohio Administrative Code.
-Over 80,000 tests are performed each year by certified personnel at various stages in the treatment process and Distribution system
+Over 80,000 tests are performed each year by certified personnel at various stages in the treatment process.